Red River (Koner): Tin streaming

 Within Tuckingmill Valley Park is a small island containing the remains of a chimney stack, brick scrubber building and collapsed flue.
 The buildings (circa 1905) are associated with the production of arsenic which was a valuable resource for Cornish tin and copper mines when production of the metals was declining and the mines were closing.
 More efficient calcining furnaces were built and the gases fed through convoluted labyrinths where they cooled and condensed on the flue walls.
 The walls were scraped and the deposits further refined to make 100% pure arsenic.
 Arsenic was used as a pesticide for the boll weevil (Anthonomus grandis) in the cotton fields of the United States, as well as in the paint and dye industry producing new colours such as canary yellow and emerald green.

 High stone-faced banks, are the remains of ten sluices which controlled the flow of water, to enable the recovery of tailings.
 The sluices were part of the Tolgarrick tin treatment operations which closed in 1986.

 Following the closure of the last mine, South Crofty, in 1998, the Red River has lost its distinctive colour, and natural ecology and biodiversity are being re-established.
-Tn the 2017, the Environment Agency granted permission for the new mine owner to discharge effluent from the mine to prepare for future reopening.
+In the 2017, the Environment Agency granted permission for the new mine owner to discharge effluent from the mine to prepare for future reopening.

 The river gives its name to the Red River Inn public house (formerly The Pendarves Arms) in nearby Gwithian.

 Wildlife and ecology

 The Red River is one of the most modified streams in the UK due to centuries of mining which has led to heavy metal contamination and the realignment of the course.
 The river is gradually re-establishing a more natural look as banks erode and some of the sediment deposited to form bars and small islands.

 The river and ponds of the Tuckingmill Valley Park provide valuable habitat within an urban area, for two nationally scarce insects; scarce blue-tailed damselfly (Ischnura pumilio) and small red damselfly (Ceriagrion tenellum).
 The larvae of the golden-ringed dragonfly (Ceriagrion tenellum) have been found and the adults can be seen through the summer and autumn.
 Other dragonflies include the common darter (Sympetrum striolatum) and the once rare migrant hawker (Aeshna mixta) which usually fly in August and September.
-In all 17 species of Dragonfly have been recorded on the river in the 21st century.
+In all, 17 species of dragonfly have been recorded on the river in the 21st century.

 Both frog (Rana temporaria temporaria) and common toad (Bufo bufo) spawn are found along the edges of the ponds in the early part of the year and the otter (Lutra lutra) has returned following the improvement in water quality.
 The invasive plants, parrot feather (Myriophyllum aquaticum) is regularly removed by hand to prevent its spread, and the growth of Japanese knotweed (Reynoutria japonica) has been restricted by chemical treatment.

-Both the Tehidy Brook and the Red River are home to Brown Trout, DNA analysis of these fish shows that they are distinct from those in other cornish rivers and are more pollution tolerant.
+Both the Tehidy Brook and the Red River are home to Brown Trout, DNA analysis of these fish shows that they are distinct from those in other Cornish rivers and are more pollution tolerant.